mlewis8/web-design/README.md

 # web-design
-These files serve as python psedo code to describe and help to structure website functionalities
+These files serve as python psedo code to describe and help to structure website functionalities.